Digitech & Society: 7 Effects on Information, Communication, Mass MediaMayleen Meñez

 In fact, the global digital transformation market revenue will continue to increase.
 By 2023, investments in Digitech shall reach around 2.3 trillion U.S. dollars.

-Since the first computer from 1946, ENIAC, the digital revolution in our society continues to strengthen.
+Since the first computer in 1946, ENIAC, the digital revolution in our society continues to strengthen.
 The world is now more connected through the Internet, and information is easily within reach through the web.

 Mass media is also forever changed by digital platforms that pave the way for real-time news gathering and dissemination and other innovations.